GoCardless Review 2026: Direct Debit, No Card Reader

 How Quickly Does GoCardless Pay Out?

-Recurring direct debit collections reach your account in T+2 to T+3 working days from the collection date.
+Settlement times.
+Recurring collections reach your account in T+2 to T+3 working days from the collection date.
+The number that catches operators out is the first one:

-Instant Bank Pay handles one-off payments without a mandate.
-Funds settle same day if the customer authorises before 11:00 AM UK time, or next business day after that cut-off.
+• Instant Bank Pay (one-off): same day if authorised before 11:00 AM UK time, next business day after

 We’d use Instant Bank Pay to collect a deposit before a mandate is processed, or for one-off invoices where ongoing recurring billing isn’t needed.